Marcus Thames: Los Angeles Dodgers

 Thames signed a one-year deal with the Los Angeles Dodgers for the 2011 season.
+He had two pinch-hit home runs in April, then went on the disabled list at the beginning of May with a quad strain and missed five weeks.
 He made 70 appearances for the Dodgers before being designated for assignment on July 12.
 He had a .197 batting average for Los Angeles.
-He was released a few days later.
+He was released on July 19.

-Third stint with the Yankees
+New York Yankees (third stint)

 On July 22, 2011, the New York Yankees signed Thames to a minor league deal.
 However, he never played in a game for the Yankees at any level of their system the rest of the season.

 Coaching career

-Minor leagues
+New York Yankees

-On January 10, 2013, Thames was named the hitting coach of the Class A-Advanced Tampa Yankees.

-For the 2014 season Marcus Thames was named the hitting coach of the New York Yankees Double-A affiliate the Trenton Thunder.
+On January 10, 2013, Thames was named the hitting coach of the High-A Tampa Yankees.
+For the 2014 season, Marcus Thames was named the hitting coach of the New York Yankees' Double-A affiliate the Trenton Thunder.
 Top Yankees prospect Rob Refsnyder credited Thames with helping him rework his swing that allowed him to have his breakout 2014 season.

 Thames was considered by the New York Yankees for their vacant hitting coach job and for a new role as assistant hitting coach prior to the 2015 season, but he ultimately was named hitting coach for the Yankees Triple-A affiliate the Scranton/Wilkes-Barre RailRiders.